Provisional improvement notices (PINs) and direction to stop unsafe work

 Stopping unsafe work

-If there is reasonable time to consult, before directing workers to stop work the HSR must consult with the PCBU, and follow the workplace’s issue resolution procedure (or the default procedure in the WHS Regulations).
+• If there is reasonable time to consult, before directing workers to stop work the HSR must consult with the PCBU.
+They must also follow the workplace's issue resolution procedure or the default procedure in the WHS Regulations.

-If there is no reasonable time to consult, the HSR can direct workers to immediately stop work.
+• If there is no reasonable time to consult, the HSR can direct workers to stop work immediately and then consult with the PCBU as soon as practicable.

 • there is a serious or immediate WHS risk that affects another work group, or